In Brasília, Governor of Pará Advocates Measures to Ensure Legal Security in Agriculture

 Review - The delegation, led by the head of the Pará Executive, advocated for the immediate suspension of the effects of these measures, the review of procedures that generate blocks in Sigef, from the National Institute of Colonization and Agrarian Reform (Incra), and also the technical criteria to differentiate areas under study and areas with effective land interest.
 The goal is to solve problems generated for rural producers to obtain financing, environmental licensing, and land regularization.

-During the meeting, Minister Gleisi Hoffmann responded positively to the governor's request, acknowledging the seriousness of the impacts and committing to forwarding the demands to the competent agencies.
-The minister showed sensitivity, both regarding the need to review the automatic blocks resulting from Funai's requests and the manner of the embargoes made by Ibama.
+During the meeting, Minister Gleisi Hoffmann positively acknowledged the governor's request, recognizing the seriousness of the impacts and committing to forwarding the demands to the competent agencies.
+The minister showed sensitivity both regarding the need to review the automatic blocks resulting from Funai's requests and the manner of the embargoes made by Ibama.

-“We left with the commitment to find solutions, so that we can allow these properties to be reactivated, so that they can produce and ensure environmental preservation, and we can, once again, seek to produce, preserve, and continue working together for Pará,” emphasized the Governor of Pará.
+“We left with the commitment to find solutions, so that we can allow these properties to be reactivated, so that they continue producing and ensuring environmental preservation, and we can, once again, seek to produce, preserve, and continue working together for Pará,” emphasized the Governor of Pará.